weblicht/reactprojecttemplate/webui/src/Jobs/README.md

 Data flows through the feature in a standard way:

-1. The user creates a job by submitting a form with some text to be processed.
+1. The user creates a job by filling out a form with some text to be processed and clicking its submit button.
+1. When the form is submitted, the `submitJob` callback function in the `CreateJobForm` component is called with the form's data.
+   (Gathering the form's data from the DOM into the `formData` object passed to `submitJob` is handled by the `Form` component.)
+This callback dispatches the `runJob` action.
-2. The `runJob` action dispatches Redux actions which create the state for the new job in the Redux store, submit the job to the server, and update the job state with the results when the server responds.
+1. The `runJob` action is responsible for managing the whole request-response cycle that corresponds to running one job.
+It dispatches Redux actions which create the state for the new job in the Redux store, it submits the job to the server, and it dispatches actions to update the job state with the results after the server responds.
-3. The state of all jobs is managed via Redux.
+1. The state of all jobs is managed via Redux.
 The `jobs` reducer handles the different actions dispatched within `runJob` to update this state.
+This includes creating a new part of the state when a new job is submitted, recording the results when the job finishes, and recording an error message if something goes wrong.
-4. Different parts of this state can be retrieved via selector functions like `selectJob`.
-Components get access to this state via react-redux's `connect` function.
+1. Various components (e.g. `BrowseJobs`, `JobDetail`) get access to this state via react-redux's `connect` function.
 Whenever the Redux state changes, these components re-render, updating the user interface.
+Each of these components has a mapStateToProps function called `stateTo[Component]Props`.
+These mapStateToProps functions in turn call various *selector* functions to retrieve the piece(s) of state which they inject into the component's props.

 ## Components defined here